SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 ### protobuf-net v2 (pre-v3)

+> ⚠️ **This pattern is broken in protobuf-net v3 and later.** If you are on v3+, skip to the next section.

 Add a dependency to protobuf-net and annotate the value object with `[ProtoContract(Surrogate = typeof(string))]`: (NOTE: replace `string` with the correct primitive)

 ```c#